elementor/elementor/readme.txt

 = FAST LOADING WEBSITES =
 Your website’s performance impacts your visitor’s experience and search result ranking.
 Therefore, Elementor continuously invests in improving performance and recently partnered with Google Chrome to identify more ways to optimize performance, without impacting design.
 Performance improving features include: reduced DOM output, improved media file loading, reduced CSS and JS files, lazy loading, faster font loading, optimize front-end asset loading, and more.
 To learn more, check out our [performance page](https://go.elementor.com/wp-repo-description-tab-performance-performance-page/).

+***Looking to boost your site's performance?** Meet the [Image Optimizer plugin](https://go.elementor.com/wp-repo-description-tab-elementor-io/) by Elementor: an easy-to-use WordPress plugin that effortlessly reduces image sizes without sacrificing quality.
+Compatible with popular formats like JPEG, PNG, WebP, and GIF, it ensures a visually stunning, high-speed website.
+Elevate your performance with Image Optimizer – [download now](https://wordpress.org/plugins/image-optimization/)!*

 = EMPLOYING ACCESSIBILITY BEST-PRACTICES =
 Elementor is built with accessibility in mind and offers tools and enhancements to help you provide a better experience for all users.
 These include HTML 5 semantic, full keyboard navigation menu, ongoing accessibility improvement of features, widget, and more.